Central Park: Recreation

 The park's drives, which are 6.1 mi long, are used heavily by runners, joggers, pedestrians, bicyclists, and inline skaters.
 The park drives contain protected bike lanes and are used as the home course for the racing series of the Century Road Club Association, a USA Cycling-sanctioned amateur cycling club.
 In 2021, e-scooters were legalized in New York, including in Central Park.
 The park is used for professional running, and the New York Road Runners designated a 5 mi running loop within Central Park.
-The New York City Marathon course utilizes several miles of drives within Central Park and finishes outside Tavern on the Green; from 1970 through 1975, the race was held entirely in Central Park.
+The New York City Marathon course uses several miles of drives within Central Park and finishes outside Tavern on the Green; from 1970 through 1975, the race was held entirely in Central Park.

 There are 26 baseball fields in Central Park: eight on the Great Lawn, six at Heckscher Ballfields near Columbus Circle, and twelve in the North Meadow.
 12 tennis courts, six non-regulation soccer fields (which overlap with the North Meadow ball fields), four basketball courts, and a recreation center are in the North Meadow.
 An additional soccer field and four basketball courts are at Great Lawn.
 Four volleyball courts are in the southern part of the park.

 Central Park has two ice skating rinks: Wollman Rink in its southern portion and Lasker Rink in its northern portion.
 During summer, the former is the site of Victorian Gardens seasonal amusement park, and the latter converts to an outdoor swimming pool.

 Central Park's glaciated rock outcroppings attract climbers, especially boulderers, but the quality of the stone is poor, and the climbs present so little challenge that it has been called "one of America's most pathetic boulders".
 The two most renowned spots for boulderers are Rat Rock and Cat Rock.
 Other rocks frequented by climbers, mostly at the south end of the park, include Dog Rock, Duck Rock, Rock N' Roll Rock, and Beaver Rock.